100 Notable alumni of

 -

-Doris Twitchell Allen was a noted psychologist and the founder of Children's International Summer Villages (now CISV International, CISV).
+Doris Twitchell Allen was a noted American psychologist and the founder of Children's International Summer Villages (now CISV International, CISV).
 She specialized in development and psychodrama.

 -